MCS to HPS

 The sequence diagram below shows the main sequence of calls in MCS to configure a correlation scan.
 Return calls are not shown.

-The sequence diagram below shows additional detail for configuration of the VCC for a correlation scan.
+The sequence diagram below shows additional detail for configuration of the VCC for a correlation scan, following the ConfigureScan call from LMC.

 The sequence diagram below shows details of calls to configure a FSP for a correlation scan.